SGK2401/SGK2401/README.md

 Just a random one you see all day.
--Student
+- Student
--Currently learning minecraft mod dev. version 1.16 -nah.
+- Currently learning minecraft mod dev. version 1.16
+- nah.

 <!---
 SGK2401/SGK2401 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.